ginomcfino/RSS-Summarizer-Feed/README.md

 ## Overview
 (This project is started recently and under construction)

-This project is a super simple dashboard for getting RSS feeds as even shorter summaries.
+This project is a super simple dashboard for getting RSS feeds as even shorter summaries!

+*RSS is very very cool and we need to make more use of it!*

 With the help from Chat GPT, users get a short summary of all the latest updates from a feed on top of the feed itself, potentially making RSS even more useful.